Shotgun: Ammunition

 The extremely large caliber of shotgun shells has led to a wide variety of different ammunition.

 Shotshells are the most commonly used round, filled with lead or lead substitute pellets.

 Of this general class, the most common subset is birdshot, which uses a large number (from dozens to hundreds) of small pellets, meant to create a wide "kill spread" to hunt birds in flight.
-Shot shells are described by the size and number of the pellets within, and numbered in reverse order (the smaller the number, the bigger the pellet size, similar to bore gauge).
+Shotshells are described by the size and number of the pellets within, and numbered in reverse order (the smaller the number, the bigger the pellet size, similar to bore gauge).
 Size nine (#9) shot is the smallest size normally used for hunting and is used on small upland game birds such as dove and quail.
 Larger sizes are used for hunting larger upland game birds and waterfowl.